perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ### Import Song

-Below is the edited decompilation of `import_song`, the function that gets called when selecting Option 1.
+Below is the edited decompilation of `import_song()`, the function that gets called when selecting Option 1.

 ![import_song](https://github.com/perribus/ctf_writeups/blob/master/images/import_song.png?raw=true)

 When `listoptions()` gets called it will `ls -R` the directory it's in.
 If we netcat into the server running this challenge we can select `1.
 Import a Song to the Playlist` and the contents of the challenge's directory will get listed.
 Doing this shows it contains a `flag.txt` and the same song folders and files that we have.

-From lines 20-24 we can see that the user supplies a file path that
+From lines 27-31 we can see that the user supplies a file path that
 * must exist
 * can't contain the strings `"flag"` and `".."`
 * and must begin with a capital letter between A and Z (no absolute paths).